Plants growing with sunlight

 Real materials.

 If you don’t mind spending more for bigger, more permanent grows, buckets are an excellent choice.
 Hardware stores sell 10-litre black plastic builder buckets much cheaper than equivalent flower pots.
+Remember to read the plastic number and ensure number 2 or more likely 5 is on the bucket.
+Buckets can be great for potatoes, carrots and parsnips.

 Builders bucket